ImBearChild/tarpitd.py/docs/manual/tarpitd.py.1.md

 #### `-r RATE, --rate-limit RATE`

 Set data transfer rate limit.
+Tarpits pattern has their own defalut value.

 A positive value limits the transfer speed to RATE *bytes* per second.
 A negative value causes the program to send one byte every |RATE| seconds (effectively 1/|RATE| *bytes* per second).

 #### `-t, --trace-client [FILE]`

 Log client access to FILE.
+Disabled by default.

 The output is in jsonl format.
 Logs to stdout if FILE is left blank.

-#### `-e, --examine-client [{check}]`
+#### `-e, --validate-client [{check, none}]`

 Examine the client before sending a response.
+Enabled by default.
+Use `-e none` to disable it.

 The current implementation checks the first few bytes of the request to confirm that the client is using the corresponding protocol.

 #### `--manual MANUAL`